 If you didn't specify primehub-group-sc's value ("standard" here) in yaml, it will be set by

-Currently, there are these types of the dataset would be mounted as persistence volume
+Currently, there are these types of the data volume would be mounted as persistence volume

-pv, the dataset is backed by a pvc.
+pv, the data volume is backed by a pvc.
 The difference comparing to group volume is

-- A dataset can be connected to multiple groups; while group volume only belongs to a group
+- A data volume can be connected to multiple groups; while group volume only belongs to a group

-- The connection from dataset to a group can be read-only or read-write
+- The connection from data volume to a group can be read-only or read-write

 - Can enable an upload server